PS5 stock tracker: Where to buy PS5 in the US, UK and AUS (UPDATED today)

-PS5 stock keeps coming in and out of availability at retailers, and now in the post-Christmas sales period, thousands of gamers are hoping to buy PS5 and play awesome PS5 games.
-If that gamer is you then this PlayStation 5 restock guide can help.
+Retailers around the world have been having PS5 restocks throughout December, and now that we're in the post-Christmas sales period as we head to towards the end of the year, gamers are hoping for another chance to buy PS5 and dive into the library of awesome PS5 games.
+If you're one of them, then this PlayStation 5 restock guide can help.

 This is because T3 remains firmly committed to help gamers buy a PS5.
 So far things have been so difficult for regular Joe gamers to pick up a PlayStation 5, and at the end of a very difficult year we think they deserve a slice of happiness.

 And that comes by bagging the PS5 at RRP, and not being ripped off by greedy scalpers, who have been a real negative presence throughout the PS5 launch period.
-Retailers like Walmart are starting to fight back against the scalpers, but right now they face an uphill struggle, and that is why gamers need to be clued in to the PS5 stock situation.
+Retailers like Walmart are starting to fight back against the scalpers, and promising more stock, but right now they face an uphill struggle, and that is why gamers need to be clued in to the PS5 stock situation.

 - Breaking!
 The Amazon Boxing Day Sale is now live